timberyard/oklahoma/README.md

 If the whitelist is not empty, the blacklist is ignored.

 Both lists must be given in the config but may be empty.

+### Reporting Context

+The reporting context is used to scope the build status.
+For example, you could differentiate between statuses reported by linux, windows, and mac build systems, or ci builders, security checkers, style checkers, etc.